aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

 ### OSML Models

 This package contains sample models that can be used to test OversightML installations without incurring high compute costs typically associated with complex Computer Vision models.
 These models implement an interface compatible with SageMaker and are suitable for deployment as endpoints with CPU instances.

 For more info see [osml-models](https://github.com/aws-solutions-library-samples/osml-models)

+### OSML Tile Server

+The OversightML Tile Server is a lightweight, cloud-based tile server which allows you to quickly pass an image from S3 bucket to get metadata, image statistics, and set of tiles in real-time.

+For more info on usage see [osml-tile-server](https://github.com/aws-solutions-library-samples/osml-tile-server)

 ## Useful Commands